Smart Drag and Drop UI / UX

 Drag and Drop Interfaces Today

-Drag and drop is a complex interaction and often not intuitive to discover and use.
+Drag and drop is a complex interaction and often not intuitive to discover.
 It’s one of those things in human computer interaction that people ignore or can’t live without it.
 My assumption is that a good number of folks are unaware of this UI and UX paradigm.
 Especially those who experience computing and the internet through their mobile phones for the first time.

 Getting Smarter with Drag and Drop

-You can try this complex, new idea yourself in the Framer prototype below.
+You can try this new idea and workflow in the Framer prototype below.